 Innovate: Work collaboratively to develop new ideas and solutions through flexible, innovative thinking.

 How Do Students Learn?

 Seminars: Students sign up for interdisciplinary seminars throughout the year.
 Seminars focus on investigating a topic of interest in a collaborative manner.
 During seminars, students will participate in small and large group activities, community engagement, leadership development, discussions and field experiences.Inquiry: An inquiry is a research project where students are able to explore a variety of content areas in order to demonstrate high levels of critical-thinking and application.
-Projects are chosen based on a combination of student interests and credit goals, and students are supported through this process by an individual learning coach.Learning Outside the Walls: Students experience unique learning opportunities via job shadows, interviews, field trips, internships, and guest speakers.
-Students learn firsthand how to communicate and interact with industry professionals and an array of communities and cultures, extending their experience far beyond the traditional classroom.Learning Coaches: Learning coaches are teachers who help guide student learning.
-Each student is assigned a learning coach who assists in project development, providing individual student support, and monitoring student goals and progress.Delivery and Interaction to Emulate a Modern Workplace: Students work in a flexible environment that provides access to individual, small group, and large meeting spaces.
+Projects are chosen based on a combination of student interests and credit goals, and students are supported through this process by an individual learning coach.Field Experience: Students experience unique learning opportunities via job shadows, interviews, field trips, internships, and guest speakers.
+Students learn firsthand how to communicate and interact with industry professionals and an array of communities and cultures, extending their experience far beyond the traditional classroom.Community Service: Students engage in service within the community as well as complete a capstone service project.Learning Coaches: Learning coaches are teachers who help guide student learning.
+Each student is assigned a learning coach who assists in project development, providing individual student support, and monitoring student goals and progress.Learning Environment: Students work in a flexible environment that provides access to individual, small group, and large meeting spaces.
 Small group teams allow for purposeful interaction and discussion between students and teachers.
-Technology is used to support student learning and access to resources.Community Service: Students engage in service within the community as well as complete a service project.Courses: Content is delivered using a variety of methods including direct instruction, collaborative groups, discussion and various technology tools.
+Technology is used to support student learning and access to resources.Courses: Content is delivered using a variety of methods including direct instruction, collaborative groups, discussion and various technology tools.
 Technology tools support individualized pacing.
 This structure helps students to adapt to a variety of delivery methods used in college and the workplace.